Cheryl Collier, Ph.D.

 Prior to teaching at NGU, Thompson had a 13-year career as a public school teacher and taught history at Lander University.
 His teaching and research interests include the 19th-century temperance movement, African American history, and the history of Christianity in America.
 He is also the 2015 NGU recipient of the Excellence in Teaching Award, given by the South Carolina Independent Colleges & Universities.
-He is author of A Most Stirring and Significant Episode: Religion and the Rise and Fall of Prohibition in Black Atlanta, 1865-1887.
+He is author of A Most Stirring and Significant Episode: Religion and the Rise and Fall of Prohibition in Black Atlanta, 1865-1887 and articles in various encyclopedias.
 Thompson also considers himself a foodie and enjoys eating at fine restaurants and traveling in his spare time.

-Jeffrey Cook serves as a professor of history at NGU.
+Dr. Jeffrey Cook serves as a professor of history at NGU.
 He earned his Doctor of Philosophy in American history from West Virginia University.
 Prior to teaching at NGU, Cook worked as a lecturer at West Virginia

 University; a visiting assistant professor at West Virginia State University; and an adjunct at Fairmont State College, University of Maryland, and Marshall University.
 His teaching and research interests focus on 20th-century American history.
 He is also author of Harry S. Truman: Continuity and Change and the Dictionary of Literary biography: American World War II Correspondents.
 When not teaching, Cook loves spending time with his family.

 Rosemary Thrasher serves as an instructor of history at NGU.
-She holds a masterís degree in history from Clemson University and a Master of Education in history education from Bob Jones University.
+She holds a master’s degree in history from Clemson University and a Master of Education in history education from Bob Jones University.
 Before teaching at NGU, Thrasher had an 11-year career as a high school teacher and also taught at Spartanburg Community College.
-Her teaching and research interests include geography, American womenís history, and European history.
+Her teaching and research interests include geography, American women’s history, and European history.
 Thrasher's favorite activities are reading and traveling.
 Two of her remaining life goals are to visit every continent and all 50 states.

-Paul Yandle serves as an assistant professor of history at NGU.
+Dr. Paul Yandle serves as an associate professor of history at NGU.
 He earned his doctorate in American history from West Virginia University.
 Before his time at NGU, Yandle served as visiting professor at Middle Tennessee State University.
 His teaching and research interests include the mountain South and 19th-century African American history.
 He has published several articles and chapters about late 19th-century North Carolina.
 In his spare time, Yandle enjoys hiking and spending time on the Blue Ridge Parkway.

 More History Faculty Members

-David Bell - Affiliate Instructor
+David Bell, M.A. - Affiliate Instructor

-Kayla Black - Adjunct Instructor
+Kayla Black, M.A. - Adjunct Instructor

 Interdisciplinary Studies (B.A.)
 Department